moznion/WWW-NHKProgram-API/README.md

             date    => '2014-02-04',
         });

-    Yes! you can also specify following when you `use utf8`;
+    Yes! you can also specify following;

         my $genre_list = $client->genre({
             area    => '東京',